rc2dev/dwm/README.md

 ## My own patches

 - Complement to `vanitygaps` patch: Allow toggling smartgaps on runtime.
-- Complement to `vanitygaps` patch: Add gaps to monocle.
+- Complement to `vanitygaps` patch: Add gaps to monocle, respecting smartgaps.
 - Complement to `vanitygaps` patch: Add `vanitygaps.c` to `Makefile`, so changes are detected.
 - Complement to `noborder` patch: Draw borders if gaps are enabled.
 - Complement to `sticky` patch: Ignore sticky flag if fullscreen.